apache/artemis-examples/examples/features/standard/no-consumer-buffering/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-By default, ActiveMQ Artemis consumers buffer messages from the broker in a client side buffer before actual delivery actually occurs.
+By default, Apache Artemis consumers buffer messages from the broker in a client side buffer before actual delivery actually occurs.

-This improves performance since otherwise every time you called receive() or had processed the last message in a MessageListener onMessage() method, the ActiveMQ Artemis client would have to go the broker to request the next message involving a network round trip for every message reducing performance.
+This improves performance since otherwise every time you called receive() or had processed the last message in a MessageListener onMessage() method, the Apache Artemis client would have to go the broker to request the next message involving a network round trip for every message reducing performance.

-Therefore, by default, ActiveMQ Artemis pre-fetches messages into a buffer on each consumer.
+Therefore, by default, Apache Artemis pre-fetches messages into a buffer on each consumer.
 The total maximum size of messages in bytes that will be buffered on each consumer is determined by the `consumerWindowSize` parameter on the connection URL.

 In some cases it is not desirable to buffer any messages on the client side consumer.